 Eight Jazz reach double figures in rout of Knicks

-Bojan Bogdanovic scored 20 points, and Emmanuel Mudiay added a season-high 20 off the bench to lead the Utah Jazz to a 128-104 victory over the New York Knicks on Wednesday night.
+Bojan Bogdanovic scored 20 points, and Emmanuel Mudiay added a season-high 20 off the bench to lead the Utah Jazz to a 128-104 victory over the New York Knicks on Wednesday night in Salt lake City, Utah.
 Rudy Gobert added 16 points and 16 rebounds to lead the Jazz.
 Donovan Mitchell chipped in 16 points, and four others scored at least 11.
 Utah won for the 12th time in its last 13 games and notched its seventh straight victory overall.

 Frank Ntilikina led New York with 16 points.
 Elfrid Payton and Bobby Portis finished with 13 points apiece.
 The Knicks lost all four games on their Western Conference road trip.
 Utah outscored New York 60-38 in the paint.